 The Company will continue to scale selling, general and administration expenses in line with its growth plans in 2022, with the exception of professional fees.
-Professional fees incurred in Q1 2022 included significant one-time accounting, legal and advisory fees related to the Acquisition and Offering completed in January and March 2022, respectively.
+Professional fees incurred in the 6 months June 2022 included significant one-time accounting, legal and advisory fees related to the Acquisition and Offering completed in January and March 2022, respectively.
 Other noted variances are explained below:

-- Payroll and recruiting expenses are higher in Q1 2022 than in Q1 2021 due to the additions of headcount to support the growth of the Company.
-The additional team members included the following: Chief Sales Officer, Chief Financial Officer, Senior Vice President of Marketing, Operations Manager, Product & Culinary Development Chef, Warehouse Manager, and Senior Accountant.
-In addition to these necessary hires, the Company also took on three additional RightRice® team members in connection with the Acquisition including Vice President of Marketing, Operations Manager, and Sales Director Natural Accounts who will work across all brands. - General office expenses are higher in Q1 2022 than in Q1 2021 due to increased warehouse costs incurred from the addition of the RightRice® brands and the Company's efforts to build inventory to ensure product availability.
-Technology costs also increased due to the Company's focus on building out our direct-to-consumer e-commerce platforms, intended to be live by the end of Q2 2022. - Outbound freight costs are higher in Q1 2022 than in Q1 2021 due to the expansion of refrigerated sesamemilk as an ongoing product line across retailers, and ongoing freight cost increases for both dry trucking and container shipments.
+- Payroll and recruiting expenses are higher in the 2022 periods than in 2021 periods due to the additions of headcount to support the growth of the Company.
+The additional team members included the following: Chief Sales Officer, Chief Financial Officer, Senior Vice President of Marketing, Operations Manager, Product & Culinary Development Chef, Warehouse Manager, Sales Director Conventional Grocery, and Senior Accountant.
+In addition to these necessary hires, the Company also took on two additional RightRice® team members in connection with the Acquisition including, Operations Manager, and Foodservice, and Sales Director Natural Accounts who will work across all brands. - General office expenses are higher in the 2022 periods than in 2021 periods due to increased warehouse costs incurred from the addition of the RightRice® brands and the Company's efforts to build inventory to ensure product availability.
+Technology costs also increased due to the Company's focus on building out its direct-to-consumer ecommerce platforms that have gone live during Q2 2022.
+Further, technology and professional service expense are increasing in 2022 as a result of the Company's NetSuite project/implementation. - Outbound freight costs are higher in the 2022 periods than in 2021 periods due to the expansion of refrigerated sesamemilk as an ongoing product line across retailers, and ongoing freight cost increases for both dry trucking and container shipments.
 Sesamemilk refrigerated products require more expensive refrigerated warehousing and shipping.
-Dry freight costs have increased across all products, for inbound and outbound freight for ingredients and finished goods due to rising fuel prices, lower available capacity due to trucker shortages, and (where applicable), rising costs of international container shipments. - Advertising and marketing expenses are higher in Q1 2022 than in Q1 2021 as the Company is placing major emphasis and attention on customer acquisition and retention.
+Dry freight costs have increased across all products, for inbound and outbound freight for ingredients and finished goods due to rising fuel prices, lower available capacity due to trucker shortages, and (where applicable), rising costs of international container shipments.
+Additionally, the acquisition of RightRice® this year also adds to the increased freight numbers.

+Advertising and marketing expenses are higher in the 2022 periods than in 2021 periods as the Company is placing major emphasis and attention on customer acquisition and retention.
 This includes efforts to increase the Company's social media presence, attendance at major trade show and events, customer reports and data for trending and performance, website development, fees and advertising expenses associated with e-commerce platforms.
+QVC has been a major focus for sales growth, but also with the increase in sales are the increase in commissions due.
+In Q1Q2, 2021 no trade shows were attended.
+However, in 2022, the Company has attended several large trade shows and also focused on barista associated events.